Meet the NFL prospect that has Umenyiora 'afraid'

-Emmanuel Okoye: Meet the fast-rising NFL prospect who has fast-tracked his career in Leicestershire
+Emmanuel Okoye: Meet the rising NFL prospect who has fast-tracked his career in Leicestershire

 Last updated on .From the section American Football

-Emmanuel Okoye grew up with a football at his feet and basketball close to his heart, but it turns out that he was made for gridiron.
+Emmanuel Okoye grew up with a football at his feet and basketball close to his heart, but it turns out he was made for gridiron.

-The 18-year-old Nigerian had not stepped onto an American football field 12 months ago, but he has just taken a huge leap towards a potential NFL career after being recruited by the University of Tennessee.
+The 18-year-old Nigerian had not stepped on to an American football field until 12 months ago, but he has just taken a huge leap towards a potential NFL career after being recruited by the University of Tennessee.

 His journey to Knoxville has been a dizzying one.
 He was scouted during a basketball training camp in Lagos, then given a chance to impress in an NFL Africa camp in Ghana before being fast-tracked to the NFL's Academy in rural Leicestershire.